dbalague/mathwithsagemath/_posts/2020-08-12-configure-sage-vscode.markdown

 However, the instructions mentioned in the link above require the installation of additional Python modules and the creation of a specific SageMath Kernel for VSCode. <u>My instructions, do not require any additional packages nor kernels</u>.

-Again, if you follow the link above, you will find the instructions for Windows as well as the ones for Mac.
+Again, if you follow the link above you will find the instructions for Windows as well as the ones for Mac.

-In a Linux setting, the configurations is similar to the one for Mac.
+In a Linux setting, the configuration is similar to the one for Mac.
 I actually configured my Ubuntu Linux container to be used with VSCode when used as a Dev Container (I might post about it later).

 So let's start!